-My kids absolutely love my homemade barbeque sauce.
+My kids absolutely love my homemade barbecue sauce.
 They would have it on everything if they could.
 I found my son using it on his toast as he made himself some grilled cheese.
 Go figure!
 I would never have thought that was a good combo, but he loved it.
 I make pulled pork from time to time and the kids go wild.
 They will slather this dip on the pork and take more on the side.

-The Ingredients for the Barbeque Sauce Recipe
+The Ingredients for the Homemade Barbecue Sauce

 A few pantry staples, a few spices, and the key ingredient – the chili in adobo.
 That’s what makes my dip the best there is.